 The HEDDphone is not a “traditional” headphone in the sense that it does not use dynamic or planar or electrostatic drivers, but AMT (Air Motion Transformer) elements that have been used in speakers for a few decades.
 I only know 2 other (and rather old) headphones using AMT technology : ESS Mark 1 in 1977 and Ergo AMT in 1999.

 The HEDDphone has been released a few months ago, and it’s made by HEDD, a German company already known for their AMT tweeters.
 I would say build quality isn’t luxurious, but it feels sturdy in the hands.
 Sensitivity is a bit low (87 db/mW) while impedance is 42 Ohm, so not very easy to power.
+At $1800, it’s competing against the Hifiman Arya, Focal Clear, ZMF Auteur, Audeze LCD-X / LCD-3 and Sennheiser HD800S.

 Comfort can be an issue since they are very heavy, weighing more than 700g.
 Headband used to put pressure on my head after 30 minutes, but after a few days of use, “headband break-in” seems to have some effect and I have less pain.
 Pads are plush but can get sweaty – it’s pleather.
 Headband adjustment is a bit on the small side, and clamping force is a bit elevated but becomes looser out after a few weeks.
+The comfort is definitely average at best, if not poor for most people.

 ○ Release : 2020